Steadily moving semi-infinite fracture in plane poroelasticity: Numerical discretization

 We assume that the far-field asymptotes $\omega_\infty^*(\xi)$ and $\upsilon_\infty^*(\xi)$ are known, which prescribes the values of $\omega_N$ and $\upsilon_N$, and that each near-field asymptote, $\omega_0^*(\xi)$ and $\upsilon_0^*(\xi)$, contains a single unknown coefficient that depends linearly on the corresponding value at the first node, i.e., $\omega_1$ or $\upsilon_1$ (Eq.~\eqref{eq:tip_asymptote_dimensionless}).
 In this case, the contributions of the integral $\mathcal{J}_1$ (Eq.~\eqref{eq:calculation_integral}) are incorporated into the blocks of the system matrix (Eq.~\eqref{eq:linear_system}).
 Consequently, the resulting system consists of $2N - 2$ equations for $2N - 2$ unknowns, $\omega_i$ and $\upsilon_i$, with $i = 1, \ldots, N - 1$, which can be solved using a standard direct solver.

 As a final step, we analytically integrate $\omega(\xi)$ and $\upsilon(\xi)$ using their representations (Eq.~\eqref{eq:omega_v_approximation}), once all coefficients have been obtained from the solution of the linear system (Eq.~\eqref{eq:linear_system}).
-This yields the fracture opening and cumulative fluid exchange rate at the computational nodes, $\Omega_i = \Omega(\xi_i)$ and $\Upsilon_i = \Upsilon(\xi_i)$, $i = 1, \ldots, N$.
+This yields the fracture opening and the fluid displacement function at the computational nodes, $\Omega_i = \Omega(\xi_i)$ and $\Upsilon_i = \Upsilon(\xi_i)$, $i = 1, \ldots, N$.

 The accuracy of the proposed numerical method depends on the appropriate choice of the bounds of the computational domain, $\xi_1$ and $\xi_N$, beyond which the near-field ($\xi \leq \xi_1$) and far-field ($\xi \geq \xi_N$) asymptotic solutions are imposed.
 These bounds must be selected such that the asymptotes are well established in the corresponding domains.
-In practice, they may be adjusted iteratively as part of the preliminary problem setup.
+For each problem considered, the relevant near-tip and far-field asymptotes must be identified, and the computational interval must be checked for convergence with respect to the domain bounds, $\xi_1$ and $\xi_N$, and the number of collocation points.
+In the benchmark problems considered in Section~\ref{sec:verification_tests}, these choices are verified through convergence tests and by comparison with available analytical or semi-analytical solutions.